nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

         - Specify the location of ``Input parameter file (*.bz2)`` by clicking on the icon :fa:`search` and selecting the file `tomo-new-coarse-refinement-*_r01_04.bz2`

         - Set ``Score threshold`` to 2.5.
-This will remove particles with a score lower than 2.5.
-The score is a measure of how well each particle fits the 3D reconstruction
+This will remove particles with scores lower than 2.5 (scores measure the fit between particles and the 3D reconstruction)

         - Set ``Min distance between particles (unbinned pixels/voxels)`` to 10.
-This will remove particles that are closer than 10 pixels to each other.
-This is useful to remove duplicates
+This will remove duplicate particles that are closer than 10 pixels to each other

         - Set ``Lowest tilt-angle (degrees)`` to -15.
-This will exclude projections with tilt angles below -15 degrees, as they contribute little high-resolution information to the reconstruction
+This will exclude projections below -15 degrees, as they contribute little high-resolution information to the reconstruction

         - Set ``Highest tilt-angle (degrees)`` to 15.
-This will exclude projections with tilt angles above 15 degrees, as they contribute little high-resolution information to the reconstruction
+This will exclude projections above 15 degrees, as they contribute little high-resolution information to the reconstruction

         - Check ``Generate reconstruction after filtering``.
-We will calculate a new reconstruction after filtering the particles to confirm that the filtering was successful
+This will calculate a new reconstruction after filtering the particles to confirm that the filtering was successful

         - Check ``Permanently remove particles``.
-We will remove the particles from the dataset after filtering to save space and reduce processing time
+This will remove the particles from the dataset after filtering to save space and reduce processing time

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`.
 You can see how many particles were left after filtering by looking at the job logs.